A Bay of Plenty high school has banned its students from taking cellphones to school.

 However, he said he understood the need for parents to connect with their child via cellphone.

-"Parents clearly rely on mobile phones to help them manage the comings and goings of their families."
+"Parents clearly rely on mobile phones to help them manage the comings and goings of their families," he said.

 WHAT ARE THE SEVEN STEPS OF THE ONLINE SAFETY PARENT TOOLKIT